This article explains how to dismiss a lawsuit you filed with a court.

 Can I dismiss my case?

-You may dismiss or “nonsuit” a case you filed at any time before you have introduced all your evidence by filing a Notice of Nonsuit with the court.
+You may dismiss a case you filed at any time before you have introduced all your evidence, or take a non-suit by filing a Notice of Nonsuit with the court.

-If the other party filed a claim against you in the same case (in a counterpetition, counterclaim, or asked the court for sanctions, attorney’s fees or other costs, for example), your Notice of Nonsuit will not dismiss the other party’s claims.
-If the other party filed a claim against you, the entire case can only be dismissed if you both agree.
+It depends.
+If the other party filed a claim against you in the same case (a counterpetition, counterclaim, or if for example, asked the court for sanctions, attorney’s fees or other costs) your Notice of Nonsuit will not dismiss the other party’s claims and end the entire case.

-If you both agree to dismiss the case, you should file an Agreed Motion to Dismiss Without Prejudice instead of a Notice of Nonsuit.
+Yes.
+If all parties agree to dismiss the case, you should file an Agreed Motion to Dismiss Without Prejudice instead of a Notice of Nonsuit.

 If I voluntarily dismiss my case, will I get the filing fee back?